pebonius/nswengine/README.md

 ## playing the game

-to play the game locally you'll need to open the `index.html` file with `Live Server`, or `http-server`, or some other similar solution.
+to play the game locally you need to open the `index.html` file with `Live Server`, or `http-server`, or some other similar solution.

-the ES6 modules are not going to load if you just open the `index.html` file locally without a server.
+the ES6 modules are not going to load if you just open the `index.html` file directly without a server.

 if you upload it to whatever server online (itch/ github pages/ whatever else) it should run out of the box.

 ### uploading to itch

-for itch, you can pack the entire folder with the `index.html` file and all the source into a `.zip` archive and upload it, it should run the game after uploading it to itch
+you can pack the entire folder with the `index.html` file and all the source into a `.zip` archive and upload it to itch, and the game should run nicely

 ## controls